nbaig-dev/nbaig-dev.github.io/content/blog/understanding-rust-ownership-and-borrowing/index.md

 +++
-title = "My journey learning Rust" date = 2024-01-23
-updated = 2024-01-23
+title = "Understanding rust ownership and borrowing." date = 2024-01-23 updated = 2024-01-23
-description = "In this blog post I will outline my journey learning The RUst Programming Language."
+description = "In this blog post I will try to explain the concepts of ownership and borrowing in Rust."

 [taxonomies]
 tags = ["rust", "learning"]